Part 11: Building the Note Index page

 Step 1.
 Grab Notes from WebAPI through the Notes Service

-We need to set up the to our Notes endpoint for our WebAPI.
+We need to set up the communication to our Notes endpoint for our WebAPI.
 Using the Angular CLI let’s generate a service.

 Type: